Compute

 Example: Exporting Data Using Multiple Threads

-A data server resides on the same intranet as the cluster, the IP address of the data server is 192.168.0.90, and source data files are in CSV format.
-In this scenario, data is concurrently exported from two tables using multiple threads in Remote mode.
+As planned, a data server resides on the same intranet as a cluster, the IP address of the data server is 192.168.0.90, and data source files are in CSV format.
+In this scenario, data is concurrently exported to two target tables using multiple threads in Remote mode.

 To concurrently export data using multiple threads in Remote mode, perform the following operations: